LimYongKang1212/Individual-Project1-Cafe-Data-Analysis/README.md

 ###

-<p align="left">1.
-Festival Promotions -  February had the lowest revenue in 2023.
+<p align="justify"><b>1.
+Festival Promotions</b> -  February had the lowest revenue in 2023.
 The cafe owner can organise an activity to celebrate the February festival, such as Valentine's Day.
-The cafe owner can focus sales on coffee, cookies, tea, and cake to increase revenue and item sales.<br><br>2.
-Bundle sets - The highest-selling and revenue-generating products, such as juice and salad, can be bundled under a special set name (e.g., Healthy daily set) at a discounted price to increase average transaction value.<br><br>3.
-Optimize payment method discount - Cafe owners can collaborate with a digital wallet provider, such as Touch n Go or GrabPay, to offer a discount (5% - 10%) to improve transaction speed.<br><br>4.
-Improve the revenue of low-selling items - For example, a cafe owner can buy coffee or tea and get 20% off a cookie to boost cookie visibility and sales.<br><br>5. .
-Weekly promotion - Cafe owners can choose to have the promotion every Wednesday, named “Happy Wednesday or Wed Cafe Day”, with 10% off smoothies and sandwiches to attract customers during slower periods.</p>
+The cafe owner can focus sales on coffee, cookies, tea, and cake to increase revenue and item sales.<br><br><b>2.
+Bundle sets</b> - The highest-selling and revenue-generating products, such as juice and salad, can be bundled under a special set name (e.g., Healthy daily set) at a discounted price to increase average transaction value.<br><br><b>3.
+Optimize payment method discount</b> - Cafe owners can collaborate with a digital wallet provider, such as Touch n Go or GrabPay, to offer a discount (5% - 10%) to improve transaction speed.<br><br><b>4.
+Improve the revenue of low-selling items</b> - For example, a cafe owner can buy coffee or tea and get 20% off a cookie to boost cookie visibility and sales.<br><br><b>5.
+Weekly promotion</b> - Cafe owners can choose to have the promotion every Wednesday, named “Happy Wednesday or Wed Cafe Day”, with 10% off smoothies and sandwiches to attract customers during slower periods.</p>

 ###